RoySegall/nuntius-bot/docs/source/08_Webhooks/Facebook/02_How_to_implement.md

   }
 ```

-What did we got here?
+What did we get here?
 A text with post backs buttons.
 When clicking on a
 postback button, Facebook will send a webhook with that information.
 But how can
 you respond?
-As always, nuntius got you covered and provide a FB postback
+As always, nuntius got you covered and provide an FB postback
 manager.
 The implementation is easy.
 Let's see how the postbacks implemented in
 `hooks.yml`:
 ```yml